-Carbon offsetting is a way of helping finance emission reduction projects around the world, through doing things like choosing to offset emissions associated with your electricity and gas, your flight bookings, and even the miles travelled by your parcels when you shop online.
+Carbon offsetting is a way of helping support emission reduction projects around the world, through doing things like choosing to offset emissions associated with your electricity and gas, your flight bookings, and even the miles travelled by your parcels when you shop online.
 It’s an option offered by many businesses whose customers are seeking the ability to reduce the environmental impact of their day to day activities.

 Carbon offsets are units or ‘credits’ where each unit typically represents one tonne of CO2 removed from the atmosphere; helping to buy carbon offsets allows individuals and businesses to invest in projects around the world to reduce their carbon footprints.
-Projects are most commonly designed to reduce future emissions, such as through clean energy technology or protecting ancient forests from being cleared.
+Projects are most commonly designed to reduce future emissions, such as through clean energy technology or protecting forests from being cleared.

 How do carbon offsets work for AGL customers?

 Offset units help to fund great projects in Australia and around the world that are issued by organisations such as the Clean Energy Regulator (in Australia) and the Gold Standard (overseas projects).

 These are projects like the Westmere Reforestation Project which is helping to re-grow native Aussie forest environments, and the Kenya Burn Stove Project which is helping families in Kenya to reduce emissions and create a safer household environment by upgrading their stoves to a more environmentally friendly and safer model.